Modern Minimal Perfect Hashing: A Survey: Evaluation

 \myparagraph{Direct Parallelization\@.} Some approaches use a parallel implementation of their internal data structures.
 An advantage of this technique compared to an external layer of partitioning is that it is transparent to the queries.
-Unfortunately, this generally does not seem to work well for the approaches that do it.
-We see that BBHash \cite{limasset2017fast} and PTHash \cite{pibiri2021parallel} only achieve a speedup of around 2 when running on 16 threads.
+Except for PHast \cite{beling2025phast}, this generally does not seem to work well for the approaches that do it.
+We see that BBHash \cite{limasset2017fast}, PTHash \cite{pibiri2021parallel}, FMPH \cite{beling2023fingerprinting}, and FMPHGO \cite{beling2023fingerprinting} only achieve a speedup of around 5 when running on 16 threads.
 We will later see that PTHash works better with partitioning (i.e., with the approach called PTHash-HEM).
-Interestingly, even though FMPH \cite{beling2023fingerprinting} also performs a direct parallelization with atomic operations, it scales quite well.
 FMPHGO \cite{beling2023fingerprinting} uses a direct parallelization as well, even though it could use internal partitioning \cite{beling2023fingerprinting}.
-Its authors find that the small performance gain is not worth the complexity.
+PHast, in contrast, places all keys of a bucket in a small window of output positions.
+By leaving small gaps between different threads, they can work completely independently.
+The gaps can be filled afterwards transparently to the queries.

 \myparagraph{Internal Partitioning\@.} Some of the approaches internally partition the input anyway, so in essence they get their parallelization for free.
-SIMDRecSplit scales better than PTHash-HEM on the 64-core AMD machine.
 Note that the scaling behavior of SIMDRecSplit varies strongly depending on the configuration parameters \cite{bez2023high}.
 The less space-efficient configurations that it is not actually designed for scale less well because more time is spent partitioning keys to a large number of buckets.
 PHOBIC \cite{hermann2024phobic} needs internal partitioning for its interleaved coding.
 It scales well with strong scaling and weak scaling, which we attribute to a well implemented partitioning step.
-In general, PHOBIC profits most from hyperthreading, possibly due to fast partitioning and very cache-local construction.
-PtrHash \cite{grootkoerkamp2025ptrhash} scales well but does not profit from hyperthreading.
+PtrHash \cite{grootkoerkamp2025ptrhash} scales well but does not profit as much from hyperthreading.